DawsSangio/HOT/README.md

 Bonus:
 - Enable/Disable Open Composite.
 Thanks to ZNix, author of Open Composite, I've implemented the donwload of latest Open Composite dll, and manage activation.
-For more info on Open Coposite: https://gitlab.com/znixian/OpenOVR/
+For more info on Open Composite: https://gitlab.com/znixian/OpenOVR/